nogibjj/VersionTest_YCLiu/README.md

 This repository demonstrates how to **leverage GitHub actions** to _**test**_ compatibility of scrpits with **different versions of python**.

-Below is an overview of the project:
+Below is an overview of the files in this project:

 1. **Github Actions Setup to test different python versions**
   <br>a. _.github/workflows/.ymlFiles_ : In a YAML(.yml) file, development environments was set up using **different versions of python** for later actions.
 The actions are triggered when pushed/ pulled to main branch.
 After setting up the environment, actions of **installing packages**, **linting**, **testing**, **formatting** would be executed in order (specified in Makefile).
 Below is an example code block for setting up python versions in a YAML file.